Israel's Netanyahu suffers poll dip from judicial crisis | Politics

 Israel's Netanyahu suffers poll dip from judicial crisis

-Israel's hard-right Prime Minister Benjamin Netanyahu has taken a hit in opinion polls from a judicial overhaul that has triggered an unprecedented public backlash, battered the economy and tested loyalties of army reservists.
-Surveys by two main Israeli news broadcasters showed that if an election was held now, the number of seats held by Netanyahu's governing coalition in the 120-seat Knesset parliament would fall from 64 to 52 or 53.
+Surveys by two main Israeli news broadcasters showed that if an election was held now, the number of seats held by Netanyahu's hard-right governing coalition in the 120-seat Knesset parliament would fall from 64 to 52 or 53.
 Seats held by the 73-year-old premier's Likud party would fall from 32 to 28, according to N12 News, and to as low as 25, according to Reshet 13 in the polls published late on Tuesday.

+Israel's Prime Minister Benjamin Netanyahu has taken a hit in opinion polls from a judicial overhaul that has triggered unprecedented protests, dismayed close ally Washington and strained loyalties of some army reservists.
+Surveys by two main Israeli news broadcasters showed that if an election was held now, the number of seats held by Netanyahu's hard-right governing coalition in the 120-seat Knesset parliament would fall from 64 to 52 or 53.

-On Monday, the nationalist-religious coalition, formed after an election last November, passed legislation to limit some of the Supreme Court's powers, despite street protests and disapproval from Israel's strongest ally the United States.
+Seats held by the 73-year-old premier's Likud party would fall from 32 to 28, according to N12 News, and to as low as 25, according to Reshet 13 in the polls published late on Tuesday.
+The nationalist-religious coalition, formed after an election last November, passed legislation on Monday to limit some of the Supreme Court's powers, despite street protests and disapproval from Israel's strongest ally the United States.

 It was the first ratification of a bill that is part of changes to the judiciary that Netanyahu casts as necessary to balance powers and stop the Supreme Court over-reaching.
 Critics say he is threatening Israel's democratic principles and independence of the courts, possibly with an eye to a corruption case he himself is facing.
 Netanyahu denies that.

-In an unprecedented public political backlash, thousands of protesters took to the streets during Monday's vote, doctors declared a strike on Tuesday, and some army reservists are resisting call-ups.
-The street rallies largely subsided by Wednesday as the Knesset approached a long summer recess from July 30.
+PROTESTS A day-long doctors' strike ended and street protests largely subsided by Wednesday as the Knesset parliament approached a long summer recess from July 30.
 Lawmakers reconvene in mid-October and Netanyahu has set November as a target for consensus with opposition parties.

 Israel's largest labour union the Histadrut, which had tried to mediate a compromise between Netanyahu's coalition and opposition parties, has threatened strike action if the government pursues further legislation without agreement.
 Amid concerns that the crisis may distract Israel from security issues, the military has acknowledged an uptick in requests by reservists to halt service and said that could gradually affect its readiness if the trend persists.

-Protest leaders say growing numbers of reservists will not report for duty if the government presses ahead with its plans though the military has not provided any figures.
+Protest leaders say growing numbers of reservists may abstain from duty.
 Israel's enemies have convened top-level meetings to consider the turmoil and how they might capitalise on it, sources familiar with the discussions told Reuters.

-The crisis has come at a time of surging violence between Israel and the Palestinians, particularly in the occupied West Bank, and rising friction with Lebanese Shi'ite group Hezbollah which is backed by Israel's arch-foe Iran.
-The crisis has also hit the economy hard by drawing warnings from credit agencies, triggering foreign investor flight and risking strikes.
+As well as violence between Israel and the Palestinians, the domestic furore has coincided with rising friction with Lebanese Shi'ite group Hezbollah, backed by Israel's arch-foe Iran.
+It has also hit the economy by drawing warnings from credit agencies, triggering foreign investor flight and risking strikes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)